 Additionally, there are some interesting murals painted on the prison walls by a British prisoner.

-Although this may not be a happy experience, it will teach you a lot about this time in history and will help you empathize with the long-dead soldiers and the hope that sustained them.
+Although this may not be a happy experience, it will teach you a lot about this time in history and will help you empathize with the soldiers and the hope that sustained them.

 Battlebox